 No, it’s not.
 In addition to the Federal False Claims Act, there are now 29, maybe 30 state False Claims Act with various levels of kinds of claims that one can bring.

 There are also two relatively new whistleblower laws that were enacted as a result of the Dodd-Frank legislation; one with the Securities and Exchange Commission (SEC), the other with the Commodity’s Future Trading Commission.
-These two whistleblower laws don’t work exactly like the Federal False Claims Act, but they do provide rewards if those agencies take the information from the whistleblower and obtain some kind of judgment or action, as a result.
+These two whistleblower laws do not work exactly like the Federal False Claims Act, but they do provide rewards if those agencies take the information from the whistleblower and obtain some kind of judgment or action, as a result.
 The whistleblower gets a reward and that’s a good thing.